JairoAdelRio6/context-sudoku/README.md

 # sudoku

 This is a ConTeXt port of a famous sudoku solver by Peter Norvig.
-It provides four commands, as well as a command handler:
+It provides five commands, as well as a command handler:

 1. `\sudoku` typesets a sudoku if valid.
 2. `\sudokufile` typesets a sudoku from a file if valid.
 3. `\solvesudoku` solves a sudoku if valid.
-3. `\solvesudokufile` solves a sudoku from a file if valid.
+4. `\solvesudokufile` solves a sudoku from a file if valid.
+5. `\randomsudoku` creates a random, unsolved sudoku.
+6. `\sudokubuffer` typesets a sudoku from a buffer.
+7. `\solvesudokubuffer` solves a sudoku from a buffer if valid.
-5. `\setupsudoku` is the command handler for commands above.
+8. `\setupsudoku` is the command handler for commands above.

 `\setupsudoku` understands the following parameters: